Could I Have Undiagnosed IBS?

 Whilst some people do produce too much stomach acid, the majority of people actually produce too little.

 I can hear you saying, well that’s all well and good Bee, but the symptoms of IBS are horrendous so what do I do?
-Let’s take a look at some possible root causes of IBS and the natural ways you can alleviate the symptoms.
+Let’s take a look at some possible root causes of IBS and the natural ways you can help alleviate some of the symptoms.
 Our main focus is on the biggest known cause of IBS, SIBO.
+This being said, if you do think you may be suffering please do consult your GP who will be able to recommend the best course of action for you.

 Causes of IBS